mia-platform/documentation/docs/fast_data/faq/bootstrapping-fast-data.md

 When creating and managing topics in a Kafka cluster, is crucial to define a number of partitions that can balance the identifiers of messages among different replicas that can read messages from the topic with the same consumer group.

+Also, the number of partitions of a topic defines the degree of parallelism Fast Data applications can achieve by reading.

 While designing your Fast Data solution, is crucial that <ins>the message producer will assign the same key to events involving the same record</ins>: in this way, they will be assigned always to the same partition and then processed always in the same order.

 :::tip Useful Resources